zephyrproject-rtos/zephyr/boards/espressif/esp32s2_devkitc/doc/index.rst

    :goals: build

 The usual ``flash`` target will work with the ``esp32s2_devkitc`` board configuration.
-Here is an example for the :ref:`hello_world` application.
+Here is an example for the :zephyr:code-sample:`hello_world` application.

 .. zephyr-app-commands::